How to Leave the United States and Where to Go Next: 5 Easy Steps

 We at Nomad Capitalist have not only been serving our clients successfully for years, but we are the only ones who have gone through this whole tunnel ourselves.

-Our CEO, Mr. Henderson, has not only spent years traveling abroad, assessing offshore legal mazes, and developing his Trifecta Strategy, but he has also renounced his US citizenship to pursue a perfectly nomadic life abroad.
+In fact, Nomad Capitalist’s CEO, Andrew Henderson, has also renounced his US citizenship to pursue a perfectly nomadic life abroad.

-So who better to plan your post-US life than the team who has done it themselves?
-Set up a call with us today to go where you’re treated best.
+So, who better to help you understand your post-US life than the team who has done it themselves?

-How to Leave The US – 5 Things to Get in Order
+How to Leave the United States – 5 Things to Get in Order

 It may seem like an odd ask, but the answer to this question varies more than you think.